Process Mapping: A Strategic Approach for Optimization of Work

 The participants in a process mapping session should include:

-• Process Owner: The process owner is typically the principle stakeholder in the process.
+- Process Owner: The process owner is typically the principal stakeholder in the process.
 For example, the director of purchasing might be the most appropriate process owner of a procurement process mapping session.